Spectrum75/All-is-well/README.md

 `wget https://raw.githubusercontent.com/spectrumgamer75/All-is-well/master/install.sh && chmod +x install.sh && clear && ./install.sh`

-You can also download the `install.sh` from the releases tab,give it executable permission (`chmod +x`) and execute it via `./install.sh`.
-Follow the onscreen instructions to complete the installation.
+You can either run the script from the menu shortcut, or directly from the terminal by using the `aiw` command.

 Raspberry Pi users can get the script, with everything already setup from pi-apps.